Alfred, Duke of Saxe-Coburg and Gotha: South Africa

 Port Alfred, on the Kowie River in the Eastern Cape, was originally known as Port Frances after the daughter-in-law of the Governor of Cape Colony, Lord Charles Somerset.
-Of all the passes built in South Africa by the famous Andrew Geddes Bain and his son, Thomas, Prince Alfred's Pass remains, for many people, a favourite because of its lavish variety winding through some of the world's most unspoiled scenery.
+There is a pass named after Prince Alfred built by Andrew Geddes Bain and his son, Thomas, containing a lot of natural scenery.

 In Simon's Town, the Prince Alfred Hotel was built in 1802 and renamed after the prince visited Cape Province in 1868.
 For more than two centuries Simon's Town has been an important naval base and harbour (first for the Royal Navy and now the South African Navy).
 The former hotel now houses the Backpackers' Hostel, opposite the harbour in the main street.
 In Cape Town during his visit in 1868, Prince Alfred ceremonially tipped the first load of rock to commence the building of the Breakwater.
 This was built by convict labour and formed the protective seawall for the new Cape Town Harbour, now redeveloped as the Victoria & Alfred Waterfront and a popular tourist and shopping destination.

 A Prince Alfred Street can be found in Pietermaritzburg, Queenstown, Grahamstown and Caledon.
 The Port Elizabeth Chapter of the Memorable Order of Tin Hats, a veterans association, is known as the Prince Alfred Shellhole.
 Prince Alfred Hamlet, a small town in the Western Cape province, is named after Alfred.